Chart Color Schemes

 Population growth drivers in Ringwood are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Ringwood (Vic.) has an estimated population of around 20,419 as of Feb 2026.
-This reflects an increase of 1,275 people since the 2021 Census, which reported a population of 19,144 people.
-The change is inferred from the resident population of 20,153 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 263 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Ringwood's population is estimated at around 20,419 as of Feb 2026.
+This reflects an increase of 1,275 people (6.7%) since the 2021 Census, which reported a population of 19,144 people.
+The change is inferred from the resident population of 20,153 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 263 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,015 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Ringwood's growth of 6.7% since the 2021 census exceeded the SA4 region (4.9%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 90.0% of overall population gains during recent periods.
+Ringwood's growth of 6.7% since the 2021 census exceeded the SA4 region (4.9%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 90.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward, an above median population growth is projected for the suburb of Ringwood (Vic.), with the area expected to grow by 4,860 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 22.3% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 4,853 persons to 2041, reflecting a gain of 22.5% in total over the 17 years.

 Frequently Asked Questions - Population